FYEH779/Stat-390-Project/README.md

 ## Running the Code
 1. Run notebook on data prep
-2. Run the models to replicate the forecasting results
+2. Run the models in notebooks with prefix 'Updated' to replicate the forecasting results